 Most of the Western world can easily get divorced at will by claiming irreconcilable differences.
 In Nigeria, however, people have to prove that they are incompatible.
 Both spouses have to want to end their marriage, not just one spouse.
 Adults who experienced psychological/emotional abuse in childhood are often unaware of the fact that they were abuse victims.
 If you or a loved one have been arrested for child abuse, you can contact to the law offices of jerry nicholson to discuss your legal needs.
 They may experience intermittent or chronic anxiety, depression, addiction, and other mental health issues, and often struggle to form healthy attachments / relationships.
 Once recognized, the adult survivor’s reports of emotional abuse sustained in childhood may be greeted by skepticism, blatant disbelief, ‘blaming the victim’, and even silence and/or indifference, which may further deter the adult survivor from seeking treatment.
 Many adult survivors continue to be psycho-emotionally abused as a consequence of wanting to stay connected to the perpetrator, who is often a part of, or closely connected to, the survivor’s original nuclear family.
 This article explores behaviors associated with the psycho-emotional abuse of a child; the signs and symptoms a child and adult survivor may exhibit as a result of this particular form of abuse; and recommendations regarding possible pathways of healing.

-Other grounds for divorce in Nigeria are based on behavior which is deemed as unacceptable.
+As per family law experts other grounds for divorce in Nigeria are based on behavior which is deemed as unacceptable.
 Examples include intoxication, adultery, criminal convictions, incurable illness, and drunkenness.
 The biggest reason used by couples to get divorced in Nigeria, however, is because they have been separated for 2 years or more.
 The divorce is basically just making the separation legal.

 Here are a few other grounds for divorce in Nigeria: